slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I’d rather have criticism from a genius than praise from an idiot.'*

-> *'Find mentors to help you improve, even virtual mentors as a good book.'*

 > *'A coach spots your bullshit before you open your mouth.'*

 > *'Follow the thought leaders instead of the traffic leaders.'*

+> *'Really great people make you feel that you too can be great.' -- Mark Twain*

+How to find mentors?

+> *'Find mentors to help you improve, even virtual mentors as a good book.'*

+> *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*

+> *'When looking for a mentor, look for the silver medalist.
+He has more availability, and sometimes, a better attitude than «the golden child».'*

+> *'Your father is your first mentor.'*

 <!--
 > *'Build your Board of Directors.
 Mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.'*